Due to the COVID-19 Pandemic, marriage licenses are issued by appointment only. E-mail the City Clerk's Office for additional information.

 - Baptismal Certificate with birth name, date of birth, place of birth and parents’ names and sealed by the church.

-An acceptable valid photo identification is one that has photo and date of birth:
+An acceptable valid photo identification is one that has both a photo and date of birth:

 - Valid Driver’s License